Article Updated: July 11, 2026

 The HIPAA Journal’s HIPAA Training for Employees

 The HIPAA Journal is the leading independent authority on HIPAA, having built that standing over more than a dozen years of reporting on regulatory developments, enforcement actions, and data breaches.
-That depth of reporting informs every aspect of The HIPAA Journal’s HIPA Training for Employees course, which is online, comprehensive, and designed for both initial onboarding and annual refresher training.
+That depth of reporting informs every aspect of The HIPAA Journal’s HIPAA Training for Employees course, which is online, comprehensive, and designed for both initial onboarding and annual refresher training.
 The course reflects current HIPAA Privacy Rule, HIPAA Security Rule, and HIPAA Breach Notification Rule requirements, and is updated as regulations and enforcement trends change, giving organizations confidence that their workforce is trained on accurate and applicable content.